The Wizard of Oz (1987 musical): Synopsis

+This synopsis describes the first version of the show, licensed as "The Wizard of Oz (RSC Version)", currently being licensed by Concord Theatricals on behalf of Tams-Witmark Music Library.

 Act 1

 Dorothy Gale, a young girl living on a Kansas farm with her Aunt Em and Uncle Henry, dreams of escaping her mundane life ("Over the Rainbow").
 The family's mean neighbor, Miss Gulch, threatens to impound Dorothy's cherished dog, Toto, so Dorothy and Toto run away.
 They meet up with kindly Professor Marvel, who subtly convinces Dorothy to return home.
-Suddenly a cyclone hits, and Dorothy and Toto, seeking shelter in the house, are transported to the Land of Oz.
+Suddenly a tornado hits, and Dorothy and Toto, seeking shelter in the house, are transported to the Land of Oz.

 In Oz, Dorothy meets Glinda, the Good Witch of the North.
-Apparently, Dorothy's house has landed upon - and fatally stricken - the Wicked Witch of the East.
+Apparently, Dorothy's house has landed upon – and fatally stricken – the Wicked Witch of the East.
 The Munchkins, now freed from the Wicked Witch of the East, celebrate and hail Dorothy as their new heroine ("Ding Dong!
 The Witch Is Dead/Munchkin Musical Sequence").
 Suddenly, the Wicked Witch of the West appears, interrupting the celebration and seeking vengeance.
 Unable to reclaim her sister's shoes, which are now on Dorothy's feet, the Witch vows to return and disappears in a cloud of smoke.
 Dorothy, seeking a way back home to Kansas, sets off to see the Wizard of Oz ("Follow the Yellow Brick Road").